Marriage Counseling Questions

 Finding the Right Marriage Counselor is Really Important

-You must have some kind of criteria for choosing a marriage counselor, because this is a big decision.
+You must have some kind of criteria for choosing a couples therapist, because this is a big decision.
 This is the person who you are going to be trusting with the most important thing in your life — your marriage, and your family.
 This is a person who you’re going to open up to about some of the most important, sensitive, vulnerable things you can imagine.
 It needs to be someone you feel comfortable with.

-But even more important than their being likable and easy to talk to,the marriage counselor you work with needs to be competent.
+But even more important than being likable and easy to talk to, the marriage counselor you work with needs to be competent.
 Because for many couples, deciding to finally go see a marriage counselor is kind of a big deal.
 Many couples wait so long to get help that by the time they finally do, it feels like a last resort.
 A final attempt to resolve long-standing relationship problems before calling it quits.
 They may be Googling marriage counselors and divorce lawyers, depending on the day.

 If this is true for you, and marriage counseling NEEDS to work, you cannot afford to fool around with someone who is not competent to help you.
 Because if marriage counseling fails… your marriage might fail.
 And it can be really hard to talk a reluctant, foot-out-the-door partner into trying marriage counseling a second time.